CuriousDima/ai/blog/content/posts/streamlit.md

 draft = false
 +++

 As a software engineer with a background in large-scale distributed systems, I've consistently struggled to create user-friendly interfaces for my projects.
-In fact, I've found myself relying more heavily on Linux command-line tools rather than their desktop alternative: {{< twitter user="CuriousDima" id="1813777685111619711" >}}
+In fact, I've found myself relying more heavily on Linux command-line tools rather than their desktop alternative.

 However, I clearly understand the importance of providing users with a simple and straightforward way to use my scripts, apps, or models.
 It's important to present my work to friends, hackathon judges, or strangers online with a nice user experience.
 Dozens of pages of documentation can't replace a few intuitive forms and buttons, even though I've tried to convince myself otherwise.
 While some things are inherently complex, as a single engineer looking to share my pet project with the world, I sometimes can create a simple, user-friendly way to interact with my work.